 Emmanuel noticed that while the second service provider did not charge a fee, the first service provider offered a highly competitive exchange rate.
 By using the first service provider his family ended up receiving considerably more money, even though he had to pay a fee.
-Picking up cash was not a problem for his wife, since she lived near a cash pickup location.

 Emergency cash transfers in Sierra Leone